 other than the ends.
 This also was the point all tolls were charged.

-The inventive layout of the interchange allowed three tollbooths, and
+The inventive layout of the interchange allowed only two tollbooths to

-thus only three attendants, to toll all traffic on the turnpike.
+toll all traffic on the turnpike.
+There was also some sort of utility

 Page created 25 November 2006